The Barkleys of Broadway: Production

 The Barkleys of Broadway was conceived under the working title You Made Me Love You, with Judy Garland in the lead role opposite Fred Astaire, a repeat of their pairing in Easter Parade (1948).
 In fact, producer Arthur Freed had Comden and Green working on the script for the new film even before Easter Parade was finished.
 The film went into rehearsals with Garland, but it was soon clear that she would not be physically and emotionally able to do it.
 Freed contacted Ginger Rogers to see if she was interested in reuniting with Astaire: there had been rumors, denied by both, that the Astaire-Rogers working relationship had not been particularly warm, and they had not worked together since The Story of Vernon and Irene Castle in 1939.
 Rogers was interested, and The Barkleys of Broadway became their tenth and final film together, as well as their only film in color.

 The production period was from August 8 to October 30, 1948, with some additional work on December 28.
 While the film was in production, Astaire won an honorary Academy Award for "his unique artistry and his contributions to the technique of musical pictures," presented to him at the awards ceremony by Ginger Rogers.

-The Barkleys of Broadway premiered in New York on May 4, 1949, and went into general American release shortly after.